SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 without depending on any external state, and without making changes to any external state.
-In addition, you can create syntax nodes from a string literal, which simplifies setting up the input for a unit test.
+In addition, you can create syntax nodes from a string literal, which simplifies setting up the input for a test.
 You can also read the `description` property of an AST to get a string to compare against an expected value.
 For example,